Kathryn Lee - 29 Jul, 2021

 Are there any pitfalls to salary sacrificing?

 With benefits come disadvantages.
-The pitfalls of salary sacrificing are:
+The pitfalls of salary

 - Employer refusal: Not all employers offer salary sacrificing.
 Some believe it will be too time-consuming and costly to establish.
 However, this is typically not the case.
 So, it could be up to you to convince them.